Chevrotain

 Gates

-Chevrotain supports Gates on parsing DSL method.
+Chevrotain supports Gates on parsing DSL methods.
 Gates act as a type of guard condition that prevents an alternative from being taken.
 Gates are often used in combination with parametrized rules to represent multiple variants of the same parsing rule while avoiding code duplication.

 For example:

-$.RULE("Value", (isConst) => {
+$.RULE("Statement", (allowDeclaration) => {

 $.OR([

-{ GATE: () => !isConst, ALT: () => $.SUBRULE($.Variable) },
+{ GATE: () => allowDeclaration, ALT: () => $.SUBRULE($.Declaration) },

-{ ALT: () => $.CONSUME(IntValue) },
+{ ALT: () => $.SUBRULE($.Expression) },

 ]);